hskkbr/supplement4esmpaper/README.md

 ````
 $EXEPATH/job_tdos lif -np 36  >llmf_tdos
 ````
-And then it is safer to save the GGA(LDA) results in case of re-calculations.
+And then it is safer to save the all results of GGA(LDA) in case of re-calculations.
 ````
 mkdir GGA
 cp *dos* GGA